 Some people like to hike alone, whether for solitude or convenience.
-Others prefer to hike with a buddy or a group, possibly for safety or comradery.
+Others prefer to go with a hiking buddy or a hiking group, either for safety or comradery.

 It’s easy to hike alone.
 Just get up and go.
-But if you don’t know any outdoor-loving hikers, how do you find a local hiking buddy or hiking group?
+But if you don’t know any outdoor-loving hikers, how do you find a local trail buddy or hiking group?

-Thanks to the Internet (of course), it’s easier than ever to find like-minded hiking companions and hiking groups.
+Thanks to the Internet, however, it’s easier than ever to find like-minded hiking companions and hiking groups.
 Just be sure to be smart and safe.

 How to Find a Hiking Buddy

-If you’re eager to find a hiking friend or just eager to not hike alone, I’ve got you covered.
-You’ll be on your way to hiking the trails with friends in no time.
+If you’re eager to find new hiking buddies or just eager to not hike alone, I’ve got you covered.
+You’ll be on your way to hiking the trails with outdoorsy friends.

 Honestly, you could ask friends, family, colleagues or fellow church-goers, but if you really want to cut to the chase, get on Facebook.